semakol/KolOS/doc.md

 ## Input

 ### Methods
-- `new(x, y, width, maxLength, bgColor, textColor)`: Creates a new Input instance.
+- `new(x, y, width, maxLength, bgColor, textColor, replaceChar, history, completeFn, default, callback, deactivateOnEnter)`: Creates a new Input instance.
 - `setPosition(x, y)`: Sets the position of the input field.
 - `setSize(width, maxLength)`: Sets the size and maximum length of the input field.
 - `setColors(bgColor, textColor)`: Sets the background and text color of the input field.
+- `setReplaceChar(replaceChar)`: Sets the replace character of the input field.
+- `setHistory(history)`: Sets the history of the input field.
+- `setCompleteFn(completeFn)`: Sets the completion function of the input field.
+- `setDefault(default)`: Sets the default text of the input field.
+- `setCallback(callback)`: Sets the callback function of the input field.
+- `setDeactivateOnEnter(deactivateOnEnter)`: Sets whether the input field deactivates on enter.
+- `addHistory(item)`: Adds an item to the history of the input field.
 - `draw(canvas)`: Draws the input field on the canvas.
 - `handleClick(mx, my)`: Handles mouse click events.
 - `handleInput(event, param)`: Handles input events.